debuggingfuture/simplicityisfree.com/assets/markdown/showmethecode.md

-# Show me The Code
+# Show Me The Code Meetup
 ##### 2016 - Present
 Show me The Code is a series of Developer Meetup hosted in Hong Kong & Taipei.
 Want to keep talks short & simple, encouraging speakers to share.
 4-6 lightning talks a night, No slides but Whiteboard.